yohanhewage/HDTS/README.md

 General usage note.

-unzip the zip file
+Unzip the zip file

-open the py files on an IDE, (such as VS code or Pycharm newer versions) make it run. follow the intructions according to your code. enter numbers where it requires
+Open the py files (main.py and Tickets.py) on an IDE, (such as VS code or Pycharm newer versions) make it run.

+Follow the intructions according to the code.

+Enter numbers or words where it relevent